In June 2020 Inanna Publications in Toronto released my clifi eco-novel “A Diary in the Age of Water” .

 — LYNN HUTCHINSON LEE, multimedia artist, author, and playwright

 The story carries the personal journeys of four strong and complex women characters.
 It gives them much agency in dealing with the climate and water crisis—socially, politically, and environmentally.
-One is a political activist, another a wary scientist, another an anarchist, and another a naive free spirit.
+One is a political activist, another a wary scientist, another an anarchist, and the last a naive free spirit.
 While A Diary in the Age of Water showcases strong women characters, its climate and environmental theme carries the story through the four generations to its climax.

 “In Canadian ecologist Munteanu’s novel, a child in a world of climate disaster discovers hidden truths about the past in a mysterious journal… In a story set centuries in the future, a young girl with four arms named Kyo lives on the last vestige of a planet damaged by climate crisis, water scarcity, and a cataclysm brought on by semi-divine figures called the Water Twins.
 Kyo comes across the 21st-century journal of a limnologist named Lynna; over two decades, the journal’s author details Earth’s fate with scientific observations on the harm wrought by corporate greed, as well as her own personal struggles raising a child in a world of catastrophe and authoritarianism.
 She’s a deeply relatable and tragically flawed character who’s wracked by doubt, fear, and cynicism—a stark contrast to her fierce environmentalist mother, Una, and her spiritual, idealistic daughter, Hildegard.
 What unites them all is the study of water: its intrinsic properties, its mysteries, and ultimately its necessity to the planet.
 In poetic prose with sober factual basis, Munteanu transmutes a harrowing dystopia into a transcendentalist origin myth… A sobering and original cautionary tale that combines a family drama with an environmental treatise…The author asks uncomfortable questions and explores the effects of one generation’s actions upon the next as they ripple outward like a stone dropped in a pond.”